couchbaselabs/haddock/README.md

 # Couchbase Operator Dashboard (COD)

-This repository contains a dashboard application for monitoring and managing Couchbase clusters on Kubernetes.
+This repository contains a dashboard application for monitoring and managing the Couchbase Autonomous Operator and Couchbase clusters on Kubernetes.

 ## Compiling the Dashboard Binary